 "There are currently no medical treatments available to delay the progression of these valvular diseases," explained first author Vicky Yang, D.V.M., Ph.D.
 "While these new molecular signatures in exosomes require further study, the findings could open doors to novel molecular targets to slow or halt the progression of mitral valve disease to heart failure."

-The present study was published in the Journal of Extracellular Vesicles.
+This study was published in the Journal of Extracellular Vesicles.

 Source: Tufts University